 About the Instructor

-Pat hosted broad conversations on outdoor studies through the 7th International Outdoor Education Research Conference at CBU in July 2016 and has twice been Visiting Scholar in the Transcultural European Outdoor Studies consortium (2012 and 2017; based in Oslo, Norway).
+Pat has played a lead role in the broad international dialogue on outdoor studies; through the 7th International Outdoor Education Research Conference, hosted at CBU in July 2016, and as a two-time Visiting Scholar in the Transcultural European Outdoor Studies consortium (2012 and 2017; based in Oslo, Norway).